parvez-k0/Blogging-Website/README.md

-# ThoughtFlow
+# ShareItAll

-ThoughtFlow is an engaging platform that allows users to share their thoughts, connect with others, and create meaningful conversations.
-Whether you're sipping chai or taking a break, ThoughtFlow brings people closer through words.
+ShareItAll is an engaging platform that allows users to share their thoughts, connect with others, and create meaningful conversations.
+Whether you're sipping chai or taking a break, ShareItAll brings people closer through words.

 ## Features